aws-samples/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 ### 4. Enable Website Hosting

 By default objects in an S3 bucket are available via URLs with the structure `http://<Regional-S3-prefix>.amazonaws.com/<bucket-name>/<object-key>`.
 In order to serve assets from the root URL (e.g. /index.html), you'll need to enable website hosting on the bucket.
-This will make your objects available at the AWS Region-specific website endpoint of the bucket: `<bucket-name>.s3-website-<AWS-region>.amazonaws.com`
+For more details about using this feature, please see the [Website Endpoints](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html) documentation.
+This will make your objects available at the AWS Region-specific website endpoint of the bucket.
+Please refer to the [Amazon Simple Storage Service Website Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) to find the domain used for your region.

 You can also use a custom domain for your website.
 For example http://www.wildrydes.com is hosted on S3.
 Setting up a custom domain is not covered in this workshop, but you can find detailed instructions in our [documentation](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).